WebArtistryBAID/whale/README.md

 # Project Whale / Next

-The ordering management platform of Whale Cafe.
+The ordering management platform of The Whale Café.
 Built with Next.js.

 ## Get Started